Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 When the days get longer and warmer, I start to crave green veggies in a big way.
 Luckily, even if we’re packing dehydrated meals for backpacking trips, we can usually find enough wild greens to make a pretty awesome salad to add to our camping meals.
 The following wild greens are delicious raw in salads or sandwiches, and most can be added to soups, sauces, and other cooked meals for added health benefits.

 Dandelion greens – The original spring tonic, these bitter greens are best picked young, which means early spring in the Northeast.
 Our favorite way to eat dandelion greens is in a mixed wild green salad, but we also enjoy them sauteed with extra garlic.
-Mark Bittman’s recipe is our favorite.
+This recipe for pan-fried dandelion greens with tomatoes is our favorite.
 Dandelion leaves are incredibly easy to find and identify, and they are best harvested young to keep the bitterness at bay.